NVComputing/nvcomputingsite/resources/acsl/graphtheory.md

 | D | 0 | 1 | 1 | 0 | 1 |
 | E | 1 | 0 | 1 | 1 | 1 |

 The drawn graph below is only one way to depict this matrix.
+You can place the nodes anywhere you'd like.

 | Step | Graph |
 | --- | --- |